MHC is proud to collaborate with the Civil Rights Team Project (CRTP), a program based in the Attorney General of Maine’s office.

 MHC’s role with the CRTP

 MHC helps to plan the content for the Fall student and advisor trainings.
-For the first time, MHC is also offering a reading and discussion group for adult advisors on Blindspot: Hidden Biases of Good People by Mahzarin R. Banaji and Anthony Greenwald, a book that exposes the hidden biases we all unknowingly carry around inside us.
+MHC will once again offer a reading and discussion group for adult advisors at those trainings—stay tuned for more information on the book and for a chance to sign up.

 Interested in starting a Civil Rights Team in your school?